dazinator/dazinator.github.io/source/_posts/2015-04-29-automating-dotnetnuke-deployments-with-octopus-deploy.md

 1. When you build your module projects (via build server etc) you want them packaged as DotNetNuke install packages, inside a NuGet deployment package, which is then published to your NuGet feed.
 You can use [DnnPackager](https://github.com/dazinator/DnnPackager) for this (which is something I created).

-2. Create a console application, that can take a set of zip files, copy them to a given directory, and then call the DotNetNuke url to install packages.
-It should wait for a response from DotNetNuke, and should re-check the directory to see if any zips are still present.

-1. Create a NuGet package containing the DotNetNuke website.
-This is literally just the website folder that you would typically set up within IIS.
+2. You'd need something that can copy a set of zip files to the "Install/Module" folder of a DotNetNuke website, and then monitor that folder, whilst calling the DotNetNuke url to install packages (www.dotnetnuke.com/install/install.aspx?mode=installresources).
+I wrote a quick console application to do this.
+It repeats calls to that URL all the time the number of zips in the install folder decrements (dotnetnuke deletes them after they are installed).
+If after x calls, there are the same number of zips left in the directory, it assumes they cannot be installed and reports a failure (return code).
+You should package this tool up into a NuGet package and, you guessed it, stick it on your internal feed.

+3.Create a project in Octopus for "Module" deployment.
+You want the deployment process to:

+  - Dowload the NuGet package containing your module zips.
+  - Download the NuGet package containing your module deployment utility (that console app i spoke of)
+  - Invoke your deployment tool exe, passing in arguments for where the module zip files were placed, what the website url is, and potentially the path to the Install/Modules folder on disk (although my own tool interrogated IIS based on the website URL to find the website directory)

+ ## Full Congratulations

+ You will now find that you can create a release of your module project in Octopus and deploy all your lates modules to any DotNetNuke website at the push of a button.